ElijahWandimi/goalzone_booking_analysis/README.md

 Uses logistic regression and xgboost machine learning algorithms to predict whether a booked slot will be attended.<br>
 These predictions are used to find out the factors with most influence on the attendance.

+The analysis results in this project could potentially increase GoalZone's customer retention and aid in new customer attraction.

 *the data used is provided by DataCamp*